Check Out Our No-Filter Selfie

 Lemon.io review TL;DR

-Lemon.io is a freelance platform for vetted developers, which mostly recruits its talents in Eastern Europe.
+Lemon.io is a talent platform for vetted developers, mostly recruiting its talents in Eastern Europe.
 Geographical location and well-organized remote work allow the company to set reasonable prices.

-Lemon.io consists of 17 people who work to match its 350+ freelance developers with customers.
-A huge part of the platform’s work is vetting – the process of verifying freelancers’ skills to cull the weak and weed out scammers of all sorts.
+Lemon.io consists of 71 people who work to match its 1000+ remote developers with customers.
+A huge part of the platform’s work is vetting – verifying engineers’ skills to cull the weak and weed out scammers.
 Only 4 out of 100 developers get into our talent pool.

-A service does not have to be originally American in order to be good.
-Give Lemon.io a go, and you will see how fast and safe hiring freelance developers can be.
+A service does not have to be originally American to be good.
+Give Lemon.io a go, and you will see how fast and safe hiring remote developers can be.

-Lemon.io FAQ — for those whose questions still left unanswered
+Lemon.io FAQ — for those whose questions are still left unanswered

 Aye, naturally.
 We respect everyone’s freedom of choice.